 - What is the biggest hurdle your students face in the classroom that hinders their academic achievement?

 In Phase Two, one winner from each state will be receive a Samsung Video Kit (approximate retail value of this prize package $1,500) to assist with the production of a video that must be submitted in Phase Three.

 In Phase Three, each of the top 50 teachers will submit a video of up to three minutes in length, demonstrating how STEM can be applied to help improve their local community.
 Judges will select ten National Finalists.

 In Phase Four, all ten National Finalists’ videos will be displayed and will participate in the public voting process to determine the “Community Choice” winner.
 Additionally, each of the ten finalists will present a live pitch to judges, where seven Pitch/National Finalist Prizes and three National Grand Prizes will be determined.

 Submissions are being accepted through October 30th, 2018.
-Click here to visit the official website.

 The Samsung Solve for Tomorrow competition is proudly powered by Skild.